patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 Bug hides in warning lists because once a few warnings become permanent nobody looks at the list anymore.

-Every warning should be addressed be it in the start up sequence, build or deployment.
+Every warning should be addressed be it in the start sequence, build or deployment.
 Block your build or deployments if they have warnings.

 If you cannot disable a third party warning by any mean, document it in the project's README for example.